|Andrew Booth and the Forgotten Computers|

 Page 1 of 3

 When you think of early pioneering computers you tend to imagine huge monsters with thousands of valves and a team of technicians to match.
 Small computers started earlier than you might think, as the remarkable story of ARC, an early British computer proves.
-It was the brainchild of Andrew Booth, also known for Booth's Algorithm
+It was the brainchild of Andrew Booth, also known for Booth's Multiplier, a technique that is still used in today's smartphones.

-This article is about the final and least well-known British endeavor by Andrew Booth at Birkbeck College, London University which concentrated on building smaller machines.
+This article is about the final and least well-known British endeavor.
+It was undertaken by Andrew Booth at Birkbeck College, London University which concentrated on building smaller machines.
 Booth had the radical ambition for that time of building a computer that was cheap enough that each university could own one.
 This was at a time when the NPL ACE was being talked of (at least at NPL) as sufficient for the whole of the UK’s needs!

 Andrew Donald Booth

-Andrew Booth's father was an entrepreneurial engineer - something very rare in the UK even today.
-He came from a long line of engineers but seemed to interpret engineering in the broadest possible sense.
+Andrew Booth's father was an entrepreneurial engineer who came from a long line of engineers but seemed to interpret engineering in the broadest possible sense.
 Andrew helped his father with a range of different projects - a solid state battery charger, an automatic ignition advance and an anti-mist mixture for mirrors.

-He was sent to prep school and learned nothing very useful for an engineer - Latin, Greek, French….
-When he got only 6% in a maths exam his father decided that it was time to do something about it and started to teach him maths.
+He was sent to prep school and learned nothing very useful for an engineer - Latin, Greek, French and so on.
+When he received a score of 6% in a maths exam his father decided that it was time to do something about it and started to teach him maths.
 When he re-sat the exam three months later he got 100%.
 By the age of 10 he had mastered differential and integral calculus and was sent to public school.

 At public school he wasn't happy and didn't fit in because he lacked an interest in rugby but he did enjoy the maths and physics lessons and eventually moved on to Cambridge to read mathematics.
 Unfortunately he didn't enjoy Cambridge maths and spent his time listening to physics lectures and, after a talking to by his tutor, he left.
 This annoyed his father so much that he entered for the next University of London External Degree examination and got a first.
 After this success he did a variety of jobs including working in an insurance company, a motor engine factory and an aircraft factory.